Cystoscopy for Men and Women at New York Urology Specialists: All You Need to Know

 Cystoscopies are often performed in men and women with significant urinary symptoms that did not respond to initial treatment.

 Rigid cystoscopy is usually performed under spinal or general anesthesia.
-However, in women, it may be performed in the office settings with local anesthesia with minimal discomfort as the urethral anatomy is different in women.
-After the procedure, similar side effects can be expected as after flexible cystoscopy which includes frequent urination, urinary burning and small amounts of blood in urine.
-If one is unable to urinate after drinking an adequate amount of fluid, has more than a few drops of blood in their urine or has symptoms of infection such as fevers chills or malaise, please promptly report these to the treating physician or go to the nearest emergency room.
+However, in women, it may be performed in-office settings with local anesthesia with minimal discomfort as the urethral anatomy is different in women.
+After the procedure, similar side effects can be expected as after flexible cystoscopy which includes frequent urination, urinary burning, and small amounts of blood in the urine.
+If one is unable to urinate after drinking an adequate amount of fluid, has more than a few drops of blood in their urine, or has symptoms of infection such as fevers chills or malaise, please promptly report these to the treating physician or go to the nearest emergency room.

 What is the Preparation for Cystoscopy?

 It is important to inform your urologist of all the regular medications you are on.
 Certain medications like blood thinners can lead to excessive bleeding during cystoscopy, and these may need to be stopped a few days before the procedure.
 People with weak immune systems may need to be prescribed antibiotics as a preventive measure before they undergo a cystoscopy.